-The average annual health care and living expenses and the estimated lifetime costs that are directly attributable to SCI vary greatly according to the severity of the injury.
-The figures below do not include indirect costs, such as lost wages, fringe benefits, and productivity, which average $71,961 per year in 2014 dollars.
+The average annual health care and living expenses and the estimated lifetime costs that are directly attributable to SCI vary greatly according to the severity of the injury, but are estimated (in 2014 dollars) to run on average, over $71,000.00.

 Life After a Spinal Cord Injury

 If you survive the first 24 hours after a spinal cord injury, you have an 85% chance of being alive a decade later.
 In the first 15 years after SCI, pneumonia is the most likely cause of death.
 Other likely killers are: